stephanie-K/practitioner-stories/_docs/Comms/general.md

 ---
 title: Comms
-category: comms
+category: Comms
 order: 1
 ---

-This is where the commes will be
+This is where the comme will be

 {% include feedback.html %}